 Howard Hughes died in 1976.
 It took years to settle the estate.
-He had no direct descendants but in the end, 200 distant relatives were given substantial settlements (who has 200 distant relatives)?
+He had no direct descendants but in the end, 200 distant relatives were given large settlements.
+Who has 200 distant relatives?

-According to 2015 a Rocket Lawyer Survey, 64% of Americans don’t have a will.
-Not surprisingly, the number is higher for younger Americans (70% those aged 45-54) than for older Americans (54% of those aged 55-64 do not have a Will).
+According to a 2015 Rocket Lawyer survey, 64% of Americans don’t have a will.
+The number is higher for younger Americans (70% of those aged 45-54) than for older Americans (54% of those aged 55-64 do not have a Will).
 Prince was 57.

 A Revocable Living Trust is Another Estate Planning Option.

 A Revocable Living Trust is a document (also a contract) set up during life that can be revoked (as opposed to an irrevocable trust) at any time before death.
 They are a common option in estate planning to avoid the cost and hassle of probate.
 A properly “funded” revocable trust holds the Grantor’s (the person who created the trust) property during their lifetime.
 When a death occurs, the assets pass directly to the trust beneficiaries without probate court proceedings.
 Unlike probate proceedings that are publically recorded at county probate offices, trust assets privately passed to the beneficiaries.

 You decide or the State will decide on whom, when, and how your heirs will receive your assets upon your passing.